Discovery (law): Electronic discovery

 New technology is able to address problems created by the first approach by running an application entirely in memory on each custodian machine and only pushing responsive data across the network.
 This process has been patented and embodied in a tool that has been the subject of a conference paper.

-In relation to the second approach, despite self-collection being a hot topic in eDiscovery, concerns are being addressed by limiting the involvement of the custodian to simply plugging in a device and running an application to create an encrypted container of responsive documents.
+In relation to the second approach, despite self-collection being a hot topic in e-discovery, concerns are being addressed by limiting the involvement of the custodian to simply plugging in a device and running an application to create an encrypted container of responsive documents.